fwolfst/gls_agent/README.md

 # GLSAgent

-Log into GLS webpage, create a new parcel sticker and save it to disk
+Log into GLS webpage, create a new parcel sticker and save it to disk.

 ## Installation